TalkingQuickly/talkingquickly.github.io/_drafts/2018-05-05-setting-up-kubernetes.md

 ---
 layout : post
-title: Setting up a Kubernetes Cluster on a VPS with Kubeadm
+title: Setting up a Kubernetes Cluster on a VPS with Kubeadm & Wireguard
-date: 2018-04-29 08:45:00
+date: 2019-12-08 08:45:00
-categories: docker kubernetes
+categories: docker kubernetes wireguard
 biofooter: true
 bookfooter: false
 docker_book_footer: true
-permalink: '/setting-up-kubernetes-with-kubeadm-on-vps-bare-metal'
+permalink: '/setting-up-kubernetes-with-kubeadm-and-wireguard'
 ---

 Kubernetes makes it easy to deploy containerised applications to a cluster of servers.
 At the end of this tutorial we'll have a cluster setup over multiple nodes on any standard VPS provider (e.g. Digital Ocean, Linode, Hetzner Cloud etc) or bare metal servers.
 This means we can leverage the power of Kubernetes without the additional cost of high value add services such as AWS or Google Cloud.